DanielHuynh611/Telecom-Customer-Churn/README.md

 *Figure 1: Churn rate and satisfaction score by internet type*
 ![Internet_Type](https://github.com/user-attachments/assets/4dad26c6-2bfb-4a48-a199-e2679105242d)

-#### Question 2: how do churn rate vary by payment method: Bank Withdrawal, Mailed Check, and Credit Card?
+#### Question 2: how do churn rates vary by payment method: Bank Withdrawal, Mailed Check, and Credit Card?

 - _Mailed Check_ and _Bank Withdrawal_ users have **higher churn rates** (**36.9%** and **34.0%**) and **lower satisfaction scores** (**3.0** and **3.1**), indicating potential inconvenience or dissatisfaction.
 - _Credit Card_ users experience the **lowest churn rate** (**14.5%**) and the **highest satisfaction score** (**3.5**), suggesting a smoother payment experience.